-Most of those challenges center around one theme: while customers want interactions to be faster, easier, and more personalized than ever, companies are faced with lingering pressure to cut costs wherever possible.
+Most of those challenges centre around one reoccurring theme: while customers want interactions to be faster, easier, and more personalised than ever, companies are faced with lingering pressure to cut costs wherever possible.

 So, how do you connect your CX to what your customers want, while still addressing financial pressures?
 A TTEC analysis of more than 1 billion conversations found some of the top customer intents for the technology sector are:

 - payment or subscription-related enquiries

 Across all these intents, high-tech customers increasingly want to find the information and answers they need themselves.
 In fact, more than two-thirds of customers (69%) want to resolve as many issues as possible on their own, through self-service methods, according to Zendesk.
 By giving them what they want, you can free up your associates.
 Intelligent automation lets shoppers handle simple, transactional tasks on their own, freeing your associates up to focus on more complex interactions that need a human touch.
 Brands that invest in these types of tools should see great ROI.

 Along with traditional self-service solutions, augmented reality is poised to become a become a bigger component of self-service options in 2023 and beyond as consumers seek more immersive ways to interact with brands.
 This is bringing many opportunities for tech companies to get creative.
 No matter the tech, blending it with people in the right way can help you improve your customer journey, retain top employees, and keep costs in line.